10 Incredible UNESCO World Heritage Sites in Italy You Must Visit

 3. Villa Adriana, Tivoli, Rome

-You don’t have to be a history buff to appreciate the splendor of Emperor Hadrian’s beautiful county estate.
+You don’t have to be a history buff to appreciate the splendour of Emperor Hadrian’s beautiful county estate.
 He retreated here towards the end of his reign, having taken inspiration from his empire to build it.
 Drawing on architectural elements from Egypt, Greece, and Rome, this complex of classical buildings was constructed in the form of Hadrian's 'ideal city'.
-Though not much of the villa itself still stands, the archeological remains and 18th-century statues that are there create an awe-inspiring and important historical site in Italy.
+Though not much of the villa itself still stands, the archaeological remains and 18th-century statues that are there create an awe-inspiring and important historical site in Italy.
 Plus, the nearly 200-acre garden is perfect for a stroll.
 To avoid overcrowding and soaring temperatures, visit Villa Adriana in April, May, June, September, or October.

 4. Val di Noto, Sicily

 Val di Noto in south-eastern Sicily is made up of eight late baroque towns, which are combined to make one of Italy’s World Heritage Sites.
-Some of the names you might recognize as locations in the award-winning HBO series White Lotus, they include:
+Some of the names you might recognise as locations in the award-winning HBO series White Lotus, they include:

 - Militello Val di Catani

 - Palazzolo Acreide

 Incredible ancient ruins are dotted amongst beautiful, unspoiled coastlines with secluded beaches.
 You barely need to try to sightsee here, you’ll just find yourself surrounded by neo-classical, baroque, and gothic palazzos, castles, and amphitheatres all over the region.
 The restaurants in this region are mouth-wateringly good too!